mpwhiten/IBM-Data-Science-Professional-Certificate/README.md

 # tools-for-data-science
-Assignment documents for the IBM Tools for Data Science course
+Publicly accessible assignment documents for the IBM Tools for Data Science course